cozy-creator/aptos-staking/README.md

 Details TBD.

+### Network Risks

+Proof of stake networks can die when their token-emissions are insufficient to support their validator's costs of operation.
+It doesn't make sense for validators to pay more to operate a chain than they receive in rewards, so they quit.
+When enough validators quit, a network dies.
+This has only happened to smaller Cosmos-SDK chains so far, but I imagine in the future even larger chains may face the same fate if their tokens crater in value.

 ### Minor Details

 Any stake added to this SharedStakePool's StakePool must go through the SharedStakePool module; it's not possible to do deposits directly into the StakePool (you need the owner_cap, and this SharedStakePool possess the owner cap).
 If this bypass-deposit behavior were possible, the SharedStakePool would register this balance change as a reward distribution on the next epoch.